section-engineering-education/engineering-education/content/articles/introduction-to-pragmatic-functional-java/index.md

 `Special States` may also include business exceptions.
 It utilizes the `Result<Q>` container to deal with enterprise-level issues.
 This includes returned values, input parameters, and fields.
 Using this container for fields is rare.

 Exceptions at the corporate level are only authorized when required.
 Older Java libraries may be interacted with by using wrapper methods.
-Wrapping is supported by the Result<Q> container.
+Wrapping is supported by the `Result<Q>` container.
 This container implements them.

 The following advantages come from not making any exceptions to the rule of null business exceptions:
 - The source code is littered with mistakes.
 Time spent reading is unnecessary.
-If you want to know what exceptions might well be thrown when and under what circumstances, look at the call trees, documentation, and source code.
+If you want to know what exceptions might be thrown when and under what circumstances, look at the call trees, documentation, and source code.
 - During the compilation process, the compiler guarantees proper error management and propagation is carried out.
 Error management and propagation have a low amount of boilerplate code.
 - For circumstances in which everything goes according to plan, and faults can be addressed when it's most convenient, programming may be written to accommodate this.
 - This code is easy to read and comprehend since there are no unexpected breaks or transitions in the execution sequence.